“There is no such thing as a problem without a gift for you in its hands. You seek problems because you need their gifts.” ― Richard Bach, Illusions

 I am here to help you realize that you can do amazing things for yourself and achieve a high level of control over your AFib, its symptoms, its health consequences.
 I’m confident that the program I created for myself can work for you, because the transformation I have undergone still humbles me, as does the healing power of our bodies and minds.
 If you are willing to do the work to change your future, you will not only be improving the quality of your own life, but that of your family and loved ones as well.

 I know… I have done it, and I am filled with gratitude everyday for the quality of my life.

 It is not, however, a magic cure… what I have done has taken more than 4 years of relentless lifestyle, dietary, nutritional and fitness changes, rigorous honesty and a lot of effort in developing my self-awareness about my body, mind, attitudes, etc.

-About four and a half (4-1/2) years ago I was diagnosed with severe chronic stress induced cardiac arrhythmia and atrial fibrillation.
+About five and a half (5-1/2) years ago I was diagnosed with severe chronic stress induced cardiac arrhythmia and atrial fibrillation.
 My physical, mental and emotional health was awful across the board.
 At the time of diagnosis I was miserable beyond belief.
 As near as I can figure, I had been symptomatic with AFib for at least two years before being diagnosed, and suffered from chronic adrenal fatigue prior to that.

 I would tell myself that I was just getting older, not handling stress as well as I used to (oddly enough, that WAS true) and that everyone with a high pressure job had stress / anxiety attacks and an erratic heart beat on Sunday evenings.
 Surely it wasn’t just me.
 (It’s sad what we can convince ourselves of when we don’t want to confront the truth…).